Reference documentation that never gets outdated

 }Deploys it.
 Forgets to update the docs.

+Three weeks later, a user reads the documentation.
+No mention of retry_attempts.
 They assume the feature doesn’t exist.
 Or worse, they assume the default behavior and it breaks their setup.

 Support ticket arrives.